 Michiganders need open, honest government they can trust.
 Michigan still does not require elected officials to disclose their personal financial interests.
 And that's wrong.
 Since I entered politics, I've voluntarily disclosed my finances and fought dark money.
 Unfortunately, not all politicians do the same.
 I have introduced legislation to require that politicians disclosure their finances, which has received broad support from both sides of the aisle.
 I've called for the end of dark money and slush fund access to politicians, which they use to buy influence, support their cronies, and support lavish lifestyles.
 We need a dark money task force to end these practices in Michigan, which I have sought to create in the legislature.
 I do not and will not accept money from corporations.
 I will continue to champion open, honest government in the State Senate.

 KEEPING MICHIGAN CLEAN

 Clean water is crucial to our health and economy.
 It's the lifeblood of our State.
 When pollution happens, polluters should foot the bill--not taxpayers and the public.
-I continue to advocate for polluter pay bills to fund clean-up of contaminates like PFAS and I continue to champion protection of our Great Lakes and waterways from the risk of oil spills, storm water run-off, and septic tank safety.
+I continue to push for polluter pay bills to fund clean-up of contaminates like PFAS and I continue to champion protection of our Great Lakes and waterways.
 I am also working to move Michigan into a clean energy future.
 I have solar panels on my home and have driven electric cars since they were first introduced.
 However, these options are not accessible to everyone.
-I am proud to support legislation to increase access to community solar efforts in local communities, and I have also introduced legislation which allows electric vehicle charging stations to be built in our state rest areas.
-EVs are the future, but we need to build a charging infrastructure accessible to all Michiganders.
+I am proud to support legislation to increase access to community solar efforts in local communities, and I have also introduced legislation to build electric vehicle charging stations in our state rest areas.
+EVs are the future, but we need to them accessible to all Michiganders.
 These measures will help us combat climate change and work towards a clean future for all of us.